alefranz/MELT/README.md

 keeps `xunit.v3.assert` 3.0.1 as its minimum dependency and validates the same logging assertions against both framework lines.

-Use MELT 1.x if your application must remain on a Microsoft.Extensions dependency line earlier than 8.0 or uses the legacy ASP.NET Core helper stack.
+Use the MELT 1.x legacy release line (latest: 1.1.0) if your application must remain on a Microsoft.Extensions dependency line earlier than 8.0, including classic .NET Framework applications pinned to older Extensions packages, or uses the legacy ASP.NET Core helper stack. .NET Framework 4.7.2 applications that can use Microsoft.Extensions 8.0.0 or later can instead use the v2 core packages on a best-effort basis.
 See the [v2 migration guide](docs/MIGRATION-v2.md) before upgrading.

 ## Dependency maintenance